ryanmorr/fx/README.md

 ### fx#animate(properties[, duration, easing, ...callbacks])

-Start an animation by providing an object that maps CSS properties to the value it should be animated to.
+Start an animation by providing an object that maps CSS properties (in camel-cased format) to the value it should be animated to.
 Optionally provide a duration in milliseconds (defaults to 700), an easing function (defaults to 'ease-in-out-quart'), and one or more callback functions.
 Returns the `fx` instance:

 ```javascript
 fx('#foo').animate({